istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 Since application **A** is allowed to access `*.ibm.com`, the attacker is able to access it.
-There is no way to prevent such access since there is no way to distinguish, at least initially, between the original and the compromised versions of application A. However, you want to monitor any access to external services to be able to detect suspicious traffic, for example by applying anomaly detection tools on logs of the egress traffic.
+There is no way to prevent such access since there is no way to distinguish, at least initially, between the original and the compromised versions of application **A**, but, since you monitor any access to external services, you could detect suspicious traffic, for example by applying anomaly detection tools on logs of the egress traffic.
 The attackers, on the contrary, want to access external services unmonitored, so the attack will not be detected.
 The second goal of the attackers is to access `mongo1.composedb.com`, which is forbidden for application A. Istio